Remote PERT Testing

 Postsecondary Education Readiness Test

-To take the PERT test
+To take the PERT test for high school graduates

 To take the PERT test online you will need a desktop or laptop computer with a webcam and internet access.
 You will also be required to use Google Chrome internet browser.
 If you do not have access to this technology, contact the Academic Support Hotline at 863-669-2833 from 8 a.m. – 5 p.m. / M-F